saasquatch/saasquatch-docs/src/guides/stripe.md

 -  Discounts or credits being applied to a user’s stripe invoice should have an "RS_" appended at the beginning.
 - Including the "account_status = PAID" in your squatch.js calls will have no effect when your program is configured for a payment provider integration.
 Only a non-zero, non-trial subscription applied to the user’s invoice will convert the user from TRIAL to PAID.

+### Dollar Credit Rewards

+Looking to run a referral program with Stripe as your payment provider and Dollar Credit rewards?

+This reward type is currently in Beta for our integration with Stripe.
+If you are interested in using this type of reward with your Stripe Referral SaaSquatch program please contact [support](mailto:support@referralsaasquatch.com) to find out more.

+### Arbitrary Rewards

+Looking to run a referral program with Stripe as your payment provider and an arbitrary reward type (like points, free time, foo credits)?

+Stripe only supports credits in a single specified currency.
+Anything beyond that (arbitrary rewards) will not be recognized by Stripe.

+If you are interested in running a Referral SaaSquatch referral program with arbitrary rewards (like points, free time, foo credits) please take a look at our API referral programs.
+API programs are extremely flexible and support a wide range of reward types, including [Percentage Discount](https://docs.referralsaasquatch.com/guides/percent-discount/), [Dollar Credit](https://docs.referralsaasquatch.com/guides/dollar-credit/), [Free Time](https://docs.referralsaasquatch.com/guides/time-reward/), and [Points](https://docs.referralsaasquatch.com/guides/point-reward/).
+Please checkout our docs on API programs and our guides for each of these reward types.

 * * *

 #### That's it!